We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Air purifiers featuring filters for gasses may also be helpful to remove the harmful aspects of pollution caused by smoke.

-- Details: Works in large rooms of up to 815 square feet.
+Works in a room up to 322 square feet.

 So, there’s not actually a best air purifier for mold.
 This is because it doesn’t fix the root of the problem.

 In fact, beware relying on an air purifier to help with a mold problem in your home.
 Mold grows in moist or wet spaces.
 You can run an air purifier to get rid of the mold in the air, but it won’t remove the source of the problem.

 Address the source of the water and replace anything affected by mold.